 The DBH team is working to increase access to treatment for those with an opioid addiction.
 This includes training health workers on addiction as well as treatment options for those with substance use disorders.
 The Division is working to increase the number of treatment providers in Nebraska.

-Project ECHO is a program that includes a team of addiction and pain management experts.
 These experts deliver education and case review for providers across the state, expanding access to treatment to rural areas of the state.

 Finally, the Division is working to increase peer support education and training for those working with people with addiction in treatment and recovery.